Caterham CT01

-The Caterham CT01 is a Formula One racing car produced by the British-based Caterham F1 Team which competed in the 2012 Formula One season.
+The Caterham CT01 (originally known as the Lotus T129) is a Formula One racing car produced by the British-based Caterham F1 Team which competed in the 2012 Formula One season.
 The car, designed under the leadership of the team's technical director Mike Gascoyne, chief designer Lewis Butler and head of aerodynamics Marianne Hinson, was the third car to be produced by the team and the first to carry the team's new name, following their renaming from Team Lotus at the end of 2011.
 The CT01 was the first car launched for the 2012 season, when an online launch initially planned for 26 January, was cancelled and the car was released a day earlier instead.
 The car was driven by Heikki Kovalainen and Vitaly Petrov, who replaced Jarno Trulli after the first test at Jerez.

 Design

 The CT01 is the first car the team has built that features KERS.
 After a disappointing first half of the season where the team failed to score any points, the team announced before the that several upgrades would be implemented for the next Grand Prix.